 The British bayonet charge was brutal.
 Mercer’s desperate voice was soon heard shouting, “Retreat!” just as his his horse was shot out from under him.
-He was mercilessly beaten and stabbed to death by British soldiers, some of whom may have believed he was George Washington.
+He was mercilessly beaten and stabbed to death by the enemy, some of whom may have thought he was George Washington.

 Captain Fleming was killed.
 His lieutenant, Bartholomew Yeates, was sadistically shot, stabbed, beaten and left to die.
-Lieutenant Abraham Kirkpatrick was wounded, but fortunate enough to be carried off the field by Private Jonathan Grant.
+Lieutenant Abraham Kirkpatrick was wounded too, but also fortunate enough to be carried off the field by Private Grant.
 The British captured a cannon, turned it around, and fired it as the Americans ran.
-Colonel John Haslet of Delaware, attempting to rally the men behind a farm building, was shot in the head and “dropt dead on the spot.”
+Colonel John Haslet of Delaware, attempting to rally the men behind a farm building, was shot through the head and “dropt dead on the spot.”
 A unit of Philadelphia Associators (militia) arrived to help, but were also quickly forced to retreat.

 With the Revolution itself hanging in the balance, George Washington brought more reinforcements and daringly risked his own life rallying the troops.
 “At this moment Washington appeared in front of the American army,” recalled a Pennsylvania state rifleman, “riding toward those of us who were retreating, and exclaimed ‘Parade with us, my brave fellows, there is but a handful of the enemy, and [we] will have them directly.’”
 The American soldiers were moved, physically and emotionally.
 “I shall never forget what I felt at Princeton on his account,” wrote one of the Philadelphia Associators, “when I saw him brave all the dangers of the field and his important life hanging as it were by a single hair with a thousand deaths flying around him.
 Believe me, I thought not of myself.”

 The death of Hugh Mercer, a former commandant of Fort Pitt during the French and Indian War, was widely mourned.
 Today, eight states have counties named for him and there are countless towns, streets, and schools named in his honor.
 Unfortunately, the central importance of the battle in which he, Colonel Haslet, Captain Fleming, and Lieutenant Yeates gave their lives is lost on too many people today--including the people who own the ground on which they fought.